nikkNizz/Drawish/README.md

 Click the [spray] button and move the mouse over the drawing area, holding down the left mouse button.

 #### Pick color
-Click the [pick] button and then on a point in the image that you want to get the color of.
+Click the [picker] button and then on a point in the image that you want to get the color of.
 This will become the active color.
 Click on the pick button again to proceed with other operations.